owulveryck/owulveryck.github.io/content/post/knative-part1.md

 An AI model is a mathematical representation associated with some values.
 Let's call it a software 2.0 (this term has been introduced in late 2017 by Andrej Karpathy in a [blog post](https://medium.com/@karpathy/software-2-0-a64152b37c35), and is slowly becoming a common language in the data world).
 In this paradigm, software 1.0 is the result of regular code.
 Its usage is to glue the interfaces, I/O; it acts as a host for the AI/ML algorithm.

-To create a software 2.0, there is a need to transcribe this mathematical model into something understandable by a computer, eg. a sequence of bytes.
+Creating a software 2.0 is roughly transcribing this mathematical model into something understandable by a computer, e.g., a sequence of bytes.
 Then, we need two different types of software 1.0:

 - one will act as a helper for the training phase (the build phase of the software 2.0)
 - the other one will handle the inference (the runtime of software 2.0)

 The algorithm act as a link between the components.
 On top of that, the algorithm itself is transpiled into some code, usually using the same language as its host.
-This makes the software 2.0 an entity of software 1.0; therefore this is comparable to [connascence of identity](https://connascence.io/identity.html).
+This makes software 2.0 an entity of software 1.0; therefore, this is comparable to the [connascence of identity](https://connascence.io/identity.html).

 <center>
 ![Venn diagram](https://gist.githubusercontent.com/owulveryck/df65079edbd273d33805f00e3d5d51a6/raw/e39ed3495f9c4ab99f5c32a39ec91cacbabcf6cc/diagram1.svg)